background image

 • The requested web page or download with date and time you accessed the website

-• The internet address from which you accessed the website
+• The internet IP address from which you accessed the website

 • Details about your device, browser and operating system for support purposes